nezaj/web-bitelog/src/data/notes.md

 I'm aware we've been ordering out more and more.
 I prefer not to cook during the day/afternoon now since it interferes with our working schedule.
-We don't eat junk when we do delivierywhich is good, But still some of the food is loaded with sodium and I know that's not optimal for work-outs + Jiu-Jitsu.
+We don't eat junk when we do deliviery which is good, But still some of the food is loaded with sodium and I know that's not optimal for work-outs + Jiu-Jitsu.
 Last week I tried cooking in the evening for consumption the following day.
 This worked out pretty well and I want to try making this a habit going forward.

-I also ordered some bananas, bread, and sunflower-seed butter again.
-I noticed that eating a carb-centric meal 2-3 hours before working out with Trevor or Jiu-Jitsu has a noticeable impact on my energy levels.
+I got back on bananas, bread, and sunflower-seed butter this week.
+I noticed that eating a carb-centric meal 2-3 hours before working out with Trevor or Jiu-Jitsu has a positive impact on my energy levels.
 Previously I would eat a more carb heavy meal earlier in the day and a protein heavy meal for dinner.
 Will try switching it up so that the protein heavy meal is for breakfast/lunch and the carb loaded meal is for dinner M-F.